Adham-Elias-Botrous/DevConnector_Project/README.md

 # DevConnector_Project

-the last complated branch form the DevConnector project.
+لإhe last completed branch of the DevConnector project.